bbauska/W3Cx-2of5/README.md

 <h4>The box model and box-sizing</h4>

-So, if we say that some block level element is supposed to have a height and width of 100 pixels, does that include the border or the padding?
+If we say that some block level element is supposed to have a height and width of 100 pixels, does that include the border or the padding?
  This is an excellent question, worthy of some experimentation.
 The reader is encouraged to explore this.